vandadnp/dartpad_workshop_starter/public/columns/instructions.md

 )
 ```

 This does not however center the components in the horizontal (cross) axis.
-How do we do that, you might ask?
+How do you do that, you might ask?
 Well, that's for you to figure out in the challenge below!

 ## Challenge